• Popular Links

 Centers:

 What do D1 college coaches look for in women’s soccer center back highlight videos?
-Watch former D1 and NAIA women’s soccer coach Lindsey Boldt cover what coaches are paying attention to, including:
+According to former D1 and NAIA women’s soccer coach Lindsey Boldt coaches are paying attention to:

 • The ability to read different plays while maintaining their composure